Flexeril is a brand name for the central nervous system depressant drug cyclobenzaprine, which is also sold under the brand name Amrix.

 Physical dependence is often a complication of addiction, although it does not in and of itself indicate addiction.
 Addiction is a behavioral disorder in addition to being a brain disease.

-Two or three of these signs is considered mild addiction.
+Two or three of these signs are considered mild addiction.
 Four to five symptoms are considered moderate, and six or more is classified as severe.

 Addiction is a chronic and compulsive brain disease.
 While there is no cure for addiction, it can be treated through comprehensive treatment programs.